 The General Stuff – Apps and Settings

 Once I got used to wearing it, next was all the apps and working out how they work and which ones I wanted to use.
-Learning the shortcuts to access everything took me WAY longer and WAY more youTube videos to master, but now I know what I’m doing, it’s great.
-I highly recommend searching for your series of watch, or brand if you’re not using Apple, and get the walkthrough on how to use it.
+Learning the shortcuts to access everything took me WAY longer and WAY more youTube videos to master, but now I know what I’m doing.
+It’s great.
+I highly recommend searching for your series of watch or brands if you’re not using Apple and get a walkthrough on how to use it.
 I learned a lot, and I know you will too.

-And make sure, whatever watch you choose (or have) that you spend some time customising the watch face.
+And make sure, whatever watch you choose (or have), you spend some time customising the watch face.
 This keeps me entertained for waaaaaay longer than I care to admit.
 I like to use a watch face with shortcuts to the Movement app, the UV/Weather (Queensland kid) and Playing Now (Music).
-I don’t get a lot of notifications through my watch (I’ll talk about that a little below) so if I’m looking at it, it’s usually to check my rings, the weather or change the song when I can’t find where I’ve put my phone down.
+I don’t get a lot of notifications through my watch (I’ll talk about that a little below), so if I’m looking at it, it’s usually to check my rings, the weather or changes the song when I can’t find where I’ve put my phone down.

 Some surprising things

-One thing I started out liking but ended up turning off was the Breathe app.
-A reminder, you can set the regularity, to stop and breathe for a minute throughout your day.
+One thing I started liking but ended up turning off was the Breathe app.
+As a reminder, you can set the regularity to stop and breathe for a minute throughout your day.
 It sounded like something I’d be into at the start, but really, I wasn’t.
 It used to buzz me at the most annoying times (it had a gift for it), and I found focusing on taking some deep breaths actually made me feel a little overwhelmed.
 Maybe it was just my state of mind at the time, but for now, it’s been benched.

-One thing I love about the Apple Watch is that it can act as a remote for your phone’s camera.
-I’ve found that this comes in handy as someone who tends to take a lot of photos of herself.
-With a preview on the screen and a 3-second timer to give you time to drop your arm, it’s a winner.
-Something I didn’t expect to get hooked on but have.
-And I have to mention it because it was always something we struggled with, but family photos using the phone are SO much easier now.
+I love the Apple Watch because it can act as a remote for your phone’s camera.
+I’ve found that this comes in handy as someone who tends to take many photos of herself.
+With a preview on the screen and a 3-second timer to give you time to drop your arm, it’s a winner—something I didn’t expect to get hooked on but have.
+And I have to mention it because it was always something we struggled with, but family photos using the phone are SO much easier.
 Not that I’ve had a lot of chances to test it out, given the lockdown situation, but that’s the best.

 Would I recommend the Series 5 Apple Watch?